A presentation by Martin Ferguson MP

-It wasn't entirely a surprise, because what he had to say represented the right-wing, hardline Labor approach - which really was nothing more than a predictable pandering to the hardline approach taken by the Howard government since 2001.
-It seemed that Ferguson had swallowed the "xenophobia response" following the 9/11 attacks hook, line and sinker, and that as a result the "keeping Australia safe" politician's line was entirely connected to asylum seeker and refugee policy.
+It wasn't entirely a surprise, because what he had to say represented the right-wing, hardline Labor approach - which really was nothing more than a predictable pandering to the hardline Howard government approach we had heard since 2001.
+It seemed that Ferguson had swallowed the "xenophobia response" following the 9/11 New York terrorist attacks, and that he had swallowed that hook, line and sinker, and that as a result the political "keeping Australia safe" line was superimposed over asylum seeker and refugee policy.

-By the time Mr Ferguson was about to conclude his delivery, almost 15 people had walked out of the AREC hall, and outside on the lawn a choir chanted "Free The Refugees"...
+By the time Ferguson concluded his delivery, almost fifteen people had walked out of the AREC hall, and outside on the lawn a choir chanted "Free The Refugees"...

 7 December 2002: The Mudgee Muster: Rural Australians for Refugees, its Mudgee National Get-Together - 'We might have had the idea, but unless you'd turned up in your numbers and proved to be the energetic, dedicated, passionate people you are, Rural Australians for Refugees would still be just an idea.'
 The Events' Program, Report, and Presentations of various speakers at this event.